Insurance Companies MUST Pay for Accidents Caused by a Drunk Driver

 The victim of the accident was forced to sue the insurance company as a result.
 Thankfully, the court ridiculed the logic of the insurance company and forced them to pay out to the victim.

 This case was of great value to Texas drivers who have been injured in auto accidents caused by drunk drivers and who are having issues with the negligent party’s insurance company.
 You DO NOT have to deal with insurance company’s acting in bad faith when you have suffered a severe personal injury as the result of another party’s carelessness.
-Let the McAllen insurance lawyers of Millin & Millin help right the wrongs done against you.
+Let the insurance claim lawyers of Millin & Millin help right the wrongs done against you.

 Filing a Claim Against a Drunk Driver